MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/distribution/inappupdates.md

 # In-App Updates

 Enable your tester to easily stay up to date with the latest releases.
-Integrate the Mobile Center SDK (and the Distribution Module) for [iOS][ios-sdk], [Android][android-sdk], or [Xamarin][xamarin-sdk] to automatically enable in-app notification of new releases.
-Once completed all [future releases][uploading] through Mobile Center will trigger an in-app notification for each user allowing a quick upgrade to the latest version.
+Integrate the App Center SDK (and the Distribution Module) for [iOS][ios-sdk], [Android][android-sdk], or [Xamarin][xamarin-sdk] to automatically enable in-app notification of new releases.
+Once completed all [future releases][uploading] through App Center will trigger an in-app notification for each user allowing a quick upgrade to the latest version.

 [ios-sdk]: ~/sdk/distribute/ios.md
 [android-sdk]: ~/sdk/distribute/android.md